bakame-php/stackwatch/README.md

 echo json_encode($profiler), PHP_EOL;
 ```

-For the `Timeline` class, the JSON string will return the collection of snapshots and their
+For the `Marker` class, the JSON string will return the collection of snapshots and their
 associated labels.

 #### CLI Exporter

 If you have the `symfony\console` package installed in your application, you can export
-the `Profiler` or the `Timeline` using a table showing all the data recorded by
+the `Profiler` or the `Marker` using a table showing all the data recorded by
 each instance using the `ConsoleTableExporter` class.

 ```php